Nagzlos123/Water_simulation/README.md

 ## Description

 Models were created in Blender then were loaded as obj files into the scene using OBJ loader.
+Shaders were used to light the scene.
+Waves are created by changing the height of points in the grid.

 The project consists of 2 header files and 1 source file :